huijing/slides/30-smashingsf-2018/README.md

 And here's a little something I learned along the way.
 By raising bugs we find when trying out new features, we are actually telling browser vendors that these features are in demand.

 Conversely, if we don't use features simply because they are buggy, browser vendors will think that nobody really cares about that feature and focus on something else instead.
-But if more of us use those features and raise the bugs we discover, it sends a signal to browser vendors that people are using these features and encourage them to address related bugs sooner than later.
+Because we all have to prioritise.

 Raising bugs will probably gain you karma points and helps make the web better for all of us.